geriyoco/.github/profile/README.md

 We are a small team of hobbyists with full-time jobs in software related fields.

 Looking for
+- Designer (graphic or UI/UX)
 - Web developers
-- Blockchain developers
-- Machine learning engineers
+- Machine learning practitioners